cerner/fhir.cerner.com/content/millennium/r4/foundation/security/provenance.md

 ## Retrieve by ID

-List an individual Provenance by its ID:
+List an individual provenance by its ID.

     GET /Provenance/:id